How healthy is your business? Take our test

 2. Continually test, test, test your products and services

 You need to be testing all the time and ironing things out.
-Think of your business as a ‘live site’ and never static, try to put your business under some kind of scrutiny everyday.
-Pretend you’re a customer and see what they see when it comes to the products you use on-site or the service your tradesman are providing during and after the job.
+Think of your business as a ‘live site’ and never static.
+Try to put your business under some kind of scrutiny everyday.
+Pretend you’re a customer.
+See what they see when it comes to the products you use on-site or the service your tradesman are providing during and after the job.

 Staff can be measured on a range of indicators that suit your business.
 From revenue targets and personal performance to team morale.
-The key is having competent staff and systems to back them up, but you need to make sure they work correctly and don’t go off track.
+The key is having competent staff and systems to back them up.
+You need to make sure they work correctly and don’t go off track.

-The biggest risk to a high performing organisation is an underperforming resource, and allowing that resource to remain in place.
-You need to ensure you are finding the right hard-working staff, and getting rid of the underperforming ones before they cause an issue.
-We discuss this further in Episode 9 of The Tradie Show.
-Click HERE to watch it for free.
+The biggest risk to a high-performing organisation is an underperforming resource, and allowing that resource to remain in place.
+You need to ensure you are finding the right hardworking staff.
+Importantly, getting rid of the underperforming ones before they cause an issue.

 4. Add a bit of mystery

 Perhaps on occasion you can test areas of your business when staff are unaware they’re being tested.
 Like the good old mystery shopper scenario.
 Call your phone number and test how you’re dealt with on the phone.
-Offer bonuses for glowing reports etc and on the other end, training for poor performance.
+Offer bonuses for glowing reports etc. On the other end, train for poor performance.

 5. Testing is a hands-on process